MetOffice/lfric_core/documentation/source/getting_started/installation/software_dependencies.rst

 About three releases of ``lfric_apps`` are planned to take place each year.
 The LFRic core code will be appropriately tagged against each such release.

-Late 2024, a version 2.0 release is planned:
-  * The primary aim of the release is to upgrade to PSyclone version 3.
-  * This release is expected to include an upgrade the Rose testing of LFRic core to Cylc 8 to match ``lfric_apps``.
-  * The version of pfUnit will hopefully be upgraded to version 4.